apache/camel-website/content/blog/2024/12/kaoto-release-2.3.0/index.md

  - Support assuming data structure (schema) by attaching a data example, such as XML instance and JSON instance
  - `xs:include` and `xs:import` support for XML schema
  - Enum mapping
- - and more...

-so, please stay tuned!
+and much more, so stay tuned!

 ### [Breaking] deprecated URI field serialization in favor of the YAML parameters field approach
 The URI field has been deprecated in favor of the YAML parameters field approach.
 This change allows for a more flexible and user-friendly experience when configuring components.